-There are several different types of reels, including spinning, baitcasting, and several more.
+There are several types of reels, including spinning, baitcasting, and several more.
 Spincast reels are newer types of reels, invented in the 1940s.
-However, they quickly became the most popular reel in the United States among fishermen of all levels thanks to their easy usage and improvements on many problems that plagued older types of reels.
+However, they quickly became the most popular reel in the United States among fishermen of all levels thanks to their easy usage and improvements on many problems plaguing older reels.

 Spincast reels work by winding the fishing line onto a fixed spool.
 The weight of the lure pulls the line off the spool.
 The closed cover on the spool is the big difference that prevents problems that have frustrated anglers with baitcasting reels, especially backlash and tangling.